 He walked slump-shouldered to his car, and that’s when Shirley finally broke down and cried.
 Dingo pressed against her leg to comfort her.
 His snout sought her hand and licked it, and that made her weep more.
 “Oh Dingo!
 Dingo!
 Our beauties!”
 But they weren’t their real beauties, Shirley reminded herself—though sometimes the three of their four daughters who had left for jobs in Germany felt as lost to her as the fallen trees outside.
 She sighed, pulling herself together.
 “What’s done is done,” she murmured.

 She fluffed a couple of wispy scarves around her neck, hoisted her shoulder bag, and braced herself for her first foray into the charcoaled landscape.
 Her car was still parked on the road, and she waded to it through ashes piled ankle deep by the breeze.
 Dingo dogged her heels, nose to the ground, sniffing the singed earth.
 Fretful that his sense of smell was permanently doomed, she hoped to rouse the dog’s enthusiasm by flinging open the car’s back door and exclaiming, “Let’s go truffling!”

 Apparently the dog’s sense of smell was seriously compromised.
-He jumped into the back seat, forgetting the cats, and provoked an explosive hiss as the nine animals attacked their cages intent on shredding him.
-If Dingo had wings, he couldn’t have flown any faster back out of that car.
+Not noticing the cats, he jumped into the back seat and provoked an explosive hiss as the nine animals attacked their cages intent on shredding him.
+If Dingo had wings, he couldn’t have flown any faster out of the car.

 Athina followed her outside.
 “I can’t do the whole shift,” she whined.
 “What about my costume?”